DanielIsaaiahCueto/Snap-Go/README.md

  The features of this program from an administrator perspective are the following.
 Through this system, the administrator is mainly in-charge in transcribing patients’ records, inform upcoming consultations and vaccination program to patients through calendar, listing and removing products, managing users, and review SOS alerts.

+# 🎯 Objectives
+1. To reduce manual data entry errors and improve the accuracy and completeness of electronic health records by employing standardized templates and user-friendly interfaces
+2. To implement QR code labeling for medication packaging and inventory items, allowing for efficient tracking and management
+3. To enable patients to check in and schedule appointments by scanning their unique QR codes at the health unit, reducing waiting times and improving appointment management.